Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Clean driving history.
 As with any motorcycle policy, staying safe on the road keeps your rates low.

 - Loan payoff.
-Pay off your motorcycle loan quickly to give yourself the freedom to choose the best coverage for you.
-Look for a motorcycle loan without prepayment penalties.
+Pay off your motorcycle loan quickly to give yourself the freedom to choose the coverage for you.
+If you’re still in the buying phase, you can look for a motorcycle loan without prepayment penalties.

 What should I watch out for?

 Insuring a loaned or leased motorcycle is fairly straightforward.
 However, you may want to watch for a few situations:

 - Lapsed coverage.
 If you cancel or forget to renew motorcycle insurance, you could put your loan or lease in jeopardy.